Code-Institute-Submissions/stream1-project-3/readme.md

 This is my stream 1 project, which involves building a website using methods learnt in the stream 1 section of the programme.
 I’ve chosen to base my website around facts about space because it is a personal interest of mine.

+There was an error during the deployment phase that has consequently affected the username displayed during my commits to this project; this has been specified below in the deployment section.

 ## UX and UI

 During the UX and UI planning process I considered who the website users would be, what they wanted to achieve, and how my website would allow them to do so.
 Therefore my primary goal was to build a website that offered easy manoeuvrability to the user, whilst also maintaining a pleasurable viewing experience.